 A bit of a leap we know.
 But stick with us.

-It’s clearly worked for him, given he’s one of the most well known and successful writers in the world.
+It’s clearly worked for him, given he’s one of the most successful writers in the world.

 When starting to write a new book, he locks himself away and bangs out 1,000 words a day minimum.